Who can vote as absentee?

 Tip #1: If you accidentially mess up your ballot or fail to receive it in the mail, you can request a replacement.
 It will be marked in your records that you received a replacement.

-To cast your ballot and be counted, your county’s election comission must receive the ballot by mail no later than the close of polls on election day.
+To cast your ballot and be counted, your county’s election commission must receive the ballot by mail no later than the close of polls on election day.